sagecodes/intro-web-scraping/README.md

 You now know some basics of web scraping and transforming the data so you can use

-Book mark this repo or the colla notebook and experiement with the code.
+Book mark this repo or the collab notebook and experiement with the code.
 Try a different website.

 ## Challenges